yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/functions/index.md

 <div class="try-it">
   <h2>Try It: Logic Inside a Function</h2>
   <p>Write a function that takes one argument, a <code class="try-it-code">gradeLevel</code>.
 It should then print out "You are in elementary school" or "You are in middle school", etc. based on the grade level passed in.</p>
-  <p>Now, write another function that takes in a number, a <code class="try-it-code">dogAge</code>, and multiplies it by 7.
+  <p>Now, write another function that takes in an integer, a <code class="try-it-code">dogAge</code>, and multiplies it by 7.
 It should print out a sentence telling the dog how old it is in human years.</p>
 </div>

 ## Functions